Measure-Lab/BIR-Net/README.md

 ```
 --data-path /path/to/imagenet/
 ```
-Then test DCNN on ImageNet on a single gpu run:
+Then test BIR-Net on ImageNet on a single gpu run:
 ```
 bash run_test_dcnn.sh
 ```